College President: Six Ways Students Can Get the Most Out of College

 Relationships make or break a college experience.
 Students who find faculty mentors will get the most from college.
 Encourage your student to introduce themselves to every one of their faculty members during the first week of classes.
 Go to their office hours.

 Do the same with staff.
-Many staff members in the Student Life offices and elsewhere can be a great source of support.
-Parents can help by getting to know the college so you can point them in the right direction.
+College campuses are filled with staff who can be a great source of support.
+Parents can help by getting to know the college so they can point them in the right direction.
 Attend parent orientation programs and spend some time on the website.
-Campus jobs can be another way to build these relationships.

-Encourage them to find friends in their residential halls and courses who have different life experiences from their own.
+In particular, encourage them to find friends in their residential halls and courses who have different life experiences from their own.
 A major part of college is learning to relate to, learn from, and enjoy people whose lives are different from your own.

 3. Embrace the stumbles and ask for help early and often